 Armed with this basic knowledge about the principles of AIA billing, it’s certainly possible to purchase forms from the AIA and start filling them out.
-However, AIA billing software that’s fully integrated with your accounting software can certainly make things easier.
+However, AIA billing software that’s fully integrated with your construction accounts receivable software can certainly make things easier.
 In part two of this series, we’ll show you exactly what an AIA form looks like and how to fill it out.
 In part three, we’ll walk you through how to do it in FOUNDATION® and show you the benefits of using construction accounting software that has built-in AIA billing tools.

 So, in the meantime, congratulations on winning that job that requires AIA billing software!
 You’ve got this!